 Best aptX Low Latency headphones Android Central 2021

 Qualcomm, which owns the aptX Bluetooth codec, describes aptX Low Latency as "audio that keeps up."
 The implication is that sound will be in sync with whatever you're watching on a screen, which is critical if you're watching a show, movie, or playing a game with wireless headphones.
-The Bang & Olufsen Beoplay H9 stands out as the best aptX LL headphones because they offer excellent all-around sound quality, fantastic comfort, and superb battery life.
+The Bang & Olufsen Beoplay H9 stands out as the best aptX Low Latency headphones because they offer excellent all-around sound quality, fantastic comfort, and superb battery life.

 - Best overall: Bang & Olufsen Beoplay H9 (3rd Gen)

 - Best versatility: SENNHEISER Momentum 3 Wireless Noise Cancelling Headphones